Menopause, incl. hormone replacement therapy (HRT)

 Menopause and Hormone Replacement Therapy (HRT): Navigating the Change with Confidence

-What Is Menopause?
+What is Menopause?

-Postmenopausal women are those who have gone through menopause and are in the stage following 12 consecutive months without a period.
+Postmenopausal women are those who have gone through menopause and are in the stage following 12 months without a period.

 Common Symptoms of Menopause

-Symptoms vary for every woman, but common experiences include:
+Symptoms vary for every woman but common experiences include:

 • Hot flushes and night sweats